PeterAltmann/LFIOT/README.md

 4. Use the ipfs links in business logic

+Content addressing through hashes can be used to connect data in distributed systems, IPLD is a way of representing hash-linked data.

+IPLD can be used to resolve content such as Git repositories and blockchains.

+It enables the creation of data structures that are universally addressable, facilitating resolving content across different protocols.
+IPLD achieves this using an interoperable data model where hash links are self-descriptive representations of various protocol formats.
+Content addressing in IPLD is done using Content Identifiers (CIDs).
+Using CIDs, it is possible to express a cryptographic hash in a self-describing, flexible, and interoperable way.
+CIDs rely on multiformats for flexible self-description.
+Multihash describes the hashes, multicodec the data content type, multibase the base encoding of the CID itself.

+Using IPLD, actors need not agree on DID methods, DLT protocols, or computation frameworks (or whatever else can that relies on hashlinked data).

 ### IPFS

 IPFS is a hypermedia distribution protocol, i.e., a [transport protocol](https://en.wikipedia.org/wiki/Transport_layer).
 The IPFS stack allows applications to make use of the data that is defined on IPNS and IPLD.

+IPFS is a content-addressed data retrieval system.

 Example: